bethaitman/bethsite/content/posts/gds.md

 ## Giles Turnbull on writing

 I love the way Giles writes.
-This stuff isn't from the GDS blogs, but as far as I can tell he was one of the masterminds behind the GDS voice, so I think it still counts.
+This stuff isn't from the GDS blogs, but I think it still fits in here.

 [Use the words normal people would use](https://gilest.org/2015/normal-words/):